istio/istio.io/content/help/troubleshooting/index.md

 In this situation you will notice that requests to the helloworld service via the ingress gateway will not be directed to subset v1 but instead will continue to use default round-robin routing.

-The reason this happens is because the ingress requests are using the gateway host (e.g., `myapp.com`) which will activate the rules in the myapp `VirtualService` and it simply routes to the helloworld destination.
+The ingress requests are using the gateway host (e.g., `myapp.com`) which will activate the rules in the myapp.com `VirtualService` that routes to any endpoint in the helloworld service.
-Only internal requests to the helloworld service host `helloworld.default.svc.cluster.local` will use the helloworld `VirtualService` which directs traffic exclusively to subset v1.
+On the other hand, internal requests with host `helloworld.default.svc.cluster.local` will use the helloworld `VirtualService` which directs traffic exclusively to subset v1.

 To control the traffic from the gateway, you need to include the subset rule in the myapp `VirtualService`: